Anabolic Steroids: Abuse by Athletes

 HIGH-PROFILE CASE #4: Cyclist Lance Armstrong

-Then, in August 2012, after years of denying it, Armstrong finally decided to accept punishment based on USADA's discussions with other athletes, urine tests from Lausanne's Anti-Doping Lab, and blood tests obtained by Union Cycliste Internationale (UCI).
-USADA asserted that he had used and distributed not only anabolic steroids, but, also the blood-boosting agent erythropoeitin.
+For years, rumors circulated that Armstrong was using performance-enhancing drugs.
+Then, in August 2012, after years of denying it, Armstrong finally decided to accept punishment based on USADA's discussions with other athletes, positive urine tests in 2001 from Lausanne's Anti-Doping Lab, and positive blood tests in 2009 and 2010 obtained by Union Cycliste Internationale (UCI).
+USADA asserted that he had used and distributed not only the blood-boosting agent erythropoeitin, but anabolic steroids as well.
 USADA swiftly revoked all 7 of Armstrong's Tour de France titles and banned him from the sport of cycling for life (see this summary from TIME magazine, 8/24/12).

 HIGH-PROFILE CASE #5: UFC Fighter Jon Jones

-A random drug test of UFC fighter Jon Jones obtained in June 2016 tested positive for clomiphene and letrozole.
+A random drug test in June 2016 of UFC fighter Jon Jones identified clomiphene and letrozole.
 (Clomiphene and letrozole are not anabolic steroids, but are sometimes used as either masking agents by athletes abusing anabolic steroids, or, to offset the feminizing effects of anabolic steroids.)
 Then, on July 28, 2017, he tested positive for a metabolite of turinabol, a derivative of the anabolic steroid metandienone (see table below).
-Turinabol was an oral anabolic steroid developed by an East German phamaceutical company in the early 1960's and was administered to approximately 10,000 of their athletes as part of a secret doping program by the East German government (the athletes were told they were being given vitamins).
+Turinabol was an oral anabolic steroid developed by an East German pharmaceutical company in the early 1960's and was administered to approximately 10,000 of their athletes as part of a secret doping program by the East German government (the athletes were told they were being given vitamins).

 However, Jones's positive turinabol test was measured at an extremely low concentration: between 20 and 80 picograms.
 Jones had passed tests just 3 weeks earlier.
 For these reasons, USADA believed that Jones did not intentionally use an anabolic steroid and reduced his sentence.
 He is scheduled to return to the Octagon on December 29, 2018.